datadesk/python-documentcloud/README.md

 Documentation is available at [http://datadesk.github.io/python-documentcloud/](http://datadesk.github.io/python-documentcloud/)

-Getting started is as easy as...
+Installation is as easy as...

 ```bash
 $ pip install python-documentcloud